natalieagus/50033/_posts/2021-01-02-unityforbabies.md

 ![gifmario](https://www.dropbox.com/s/1rgwxmjvq2mkz2e/move.gif?raw=1)

 ## Triggering Events in Animation Clips
-Notice how the jump sound effect is sorta *cut* because the transition between jump animation state and run/idle animation state is abrupt?
-In other words, the AudioSource is already disabled ***before*** the clip finished playing.
+Notice how the jump sound effect is sorta got *cut* because the transition between jump animation state and run/idle animation state is **abrupt**?
+In other words, the AudioSource may already disabled ***before*** the clip finished playing, so the jump sound effect doesn't play fully.

-We can improve this by adding events in the jump clip instead of enabling/disabling the AudioSource.
-First, we need to write the function that will be executed once a **jumping** event is invoked.
+We can improve this by adding **events** in the jump clip instead of primitively enabling/disabling the AudioSource like we did above.
+First, we need to write the function that will handle this jumping event.

 Open PlayerController.cs and add the following function:
 ```java